Burgestrand/burgestrand.github.io/_posts/2011-05-17-asynchronous-callbacks-in-ruby-c-extensions.markdown

 Okay.
 Down to the nitty-gritty.
 You have this awesome (and imaginary) C library, “library of massive fun and overjoy”, and you can call upon it to do some work.
 Thing is, when LMFAO does some work it spawns a new thread, and that thread will call a callback-function that you supply.

-Today, we are going to write a C extension for Ruby that allows our fellow Ruby programmers to use LMFAO without knowing an ounce of C; and to do that you’ll need the sauce, so here it is:
+Today, we are going to write a C extension for Ruby that allows our fellow Ruby programmers to use LMFAO without knowing an ounce of C; and to do that you’ll need the source, so here it is:

 <script src="https://gist.github.com/974171.js"> </script>